Wisdom Tooth Extractions – Mississauga, ON

 If your teen is complaining of significant pain in the back of their mouth, they are likely in need of wisdom teeth removal.
 Known as third molars, these teeth typically erupt between the ages of 17 and 25.
 While some patients experience no issues, most suffer from impaction, pain, and potential infection.
-Our team at Family Dental Care & Milton Family Dentistry want to be proactive about your teen’s oral health, which is why we offer wisdom teeth extraction in-house.
+Our team at Family Dental Care want to be proactive about your teen’s oral health, which is why we offer in-house wisdom tooth extractions in Mississauga.
 If you think your teenager could benefit from this service, contact us for an appointment.

-Why Choose Family Dental Care & Milton Family Dentistry for Wisdom Teeth Extraction?
+Why Choose Family Dental Care for Wisdom Tooth Extractions?

 - Wisdom Tooth Removal Performed In-House